Holidays for all abilities

 Jervis Bay Wild & Husky Ferry Service

 For anyone who wants to get a bit closer to the action, book a dolphin or whale watching tour with Jervis Bay Wild.
-Their Port Venture vessel is perfectly equipped to service guests with disabilities, decked out with an easy wheel on/off ramp.
+The Port Venture vessel is perfectly equipped to service guests with disabilities with access to the boat via an easy wheel on/off ramp.
 From the balcony you’ll be able to see Jervis Bay’s beautiful whales and dolphins swimming about in that crystal clear water!

-Your home away from home should be a comfortable space and decked out with all the necessary amenities to make your stay as enjoyable as possible.
-For a little slice of luxury, Sea La Vie at Shoalhaven Heads provides an elegant four-bedroom house that's been purposefully designed for those with mobility needs.
-It features an internal lift and flat access downstairs bathroom and is just a short walk from beautiful Seven Mile Beach.
+It woudn’t be an inclusive Shoalhaven holiday without a cozy place to stay.
+Your home away from home should be a all decked out with the necessary amenities to make your stay comfortable.
+For a little slice of luxury, Sea La Vie at Shoalhaven Heads provides an elegant four-bedroom house.
+It has been purposefully designed for those with mobility needs and features an internal lift and flat access downstairs bathroom.
+It is just a short walk from beautiful Seven Mile Beach.

 Restaurants and Cafés

 An important part of going on holiday is being able to treat yourself and grab a delicious bite to eat!
-Many of the Shoalhaven’s cafés, restaurants and wineries are wheelchair accessible, making it easy for the entire family to have a South Coast foodie experience.
+Many of the Shoalhaven’s cafés, restaurants and wineries are wheelchair accessible.
+This makes it easy for the entire family to have a South Coast foodie experience.